hardyoyo/RodmanPottingerCookbook/words/Tools.md

 dough, or spaghetti pancake.

 Spatulas
-: a plastic one is good for non-stick pans, a metal one is nicer (the edge is sharper), but should only be used on stainless steel pans, or on cast iron.
+: A plastic one is good for non-stick pans, a metal one is nicer (the edge is sharper), but should only be used on stainless steel pans, or on cast iron.

+Plastic Scrapers
+: A plastic scraper is the perfect tool for cleaning up cast iron pans, it is also handy for getting all sorts of other kitchen things clean, like spatulas with gunk stuck to them, etc. You need at least one, but we recommend getting a bunch, because they're easy to lose.